-Force Majeure Event

-means an event of Force Majeure.

-FM Period

-means the period of suspension of the Affected Obligation pursuant to clause 22.1.

-Generate

-has the meaning given to 'generate' in the Code.

-Generating Plant

-has the meaning given to 'generating plant' in the Code.

-Generation

-for a Connection Point, means the amount of electricity Generated at the Connection Point, and is measured in Watt-hours.

-Generator

-has the meaning given to 'generator in the Code.

-Good Electricity Industry Practice

-has the meaning given to 'good electricity industry practice' in the Code.

-Tactice

-means goods and services tax or similar value added tax levied or imposed in Australia on a taxable supply under the GST Act or otherwise.

-GST

-GST Act means the A New Tax System (Goods and Services Tax) Act 1999 of the

-Commonwealth.

-Guest Party has the meaning given to it in clause 15.1.

-Host Party has the meaning given to it in clause 15.1.

-Indemnifier means the Indemnifier specified in the Parties section of this Contract

-(if any).

-Indemnified Party has the meaning given to it in clause 19.6.

-Indemnifying Party has the meaning given to it in clause 19.6.

-Independent Market Operator

-is the Independent Market Operator established under the Electricity Industry (Independent Market Operator) Regulations 2004, exercising functions under the Electricity Industry (Independent Market Operator) Regulations 2004, the Electricity Industry (Wholesale Electricity Market) Regulations 2004 and the Wholesale Electricity Market Rules made under the Electricity Industry (Wholesale Electricity Market) Regulations 2004.

-Indirect Damage suffered by a person means any one or more of:

-any consequential loss, consequential damage or special (a) damages however caused or suffered by the person, including any:

-- loss of (or loss of anticipated) opportunity, use, (i) production, revenue, income, profits, business and savings; or

-- (ii) loss due to business interruption; or

-- (iii) increased costs; or

-- punitive or exemplary damages, (iv)

-whether or not the consequential loss or damage or special damage was foreseeable; or in relation to Confidential Information, means the recipient of the Information Recipient information.

-- (b) in respect of contractual damages, damages which would fall within the second limb of the rule in Hadley v Baxendale [1854] 9 Exch.
-341; or - (c) any liability of the person to any other person, or any Claim brought against the person by any other person, and the costs and expenses connected with the Claim.

-Information Provider in relation to Confidential Information, means the party providing the information.
+GST - neans goods and services tax or similar value added tax levied or imposed n Australia on a taxable supply under the GST Act or otherwise.
+GST Act means the A New Tax System (Goods and Services Tax) Act 1999 of the Commonwealth.
+Guest Party has the meanin g given to it in clause 15.1.
+Host Party has the meanin g given to it in clause 15.1.
+Indemnifier means f any). the Inde emnifier specified in the Parties section of this Contract (if Indemnified Party has the meanin g given to it in clause 19.6.
+Indemnifying Party has the meanin g given to it in clause 19.6.
+Independent Market Operator is the Independent Market Operator established under the Electricity Industry (Independent Market Operator) Regulations 2004 , exercising functions under the Electricity Industry (Independent Market Operator) Regulations 2004 , the Electricity Industry (Wholesale Electricity Market) Regulations 2004 and the Wholesale Electricity Market Rules made under the Electricity Industry (Wholesale Electricity Market) Regulations 2004.
+Indirect Damage suffered by a person means any one or more of: (a) nsequential loss, consequential damage or special es however caused or suffered by the person, including (i) loss of (or loss of anticipated) opportunity, use, production, revenue, income, profits, business and savings; or (ii) loss due to business interruption; or (iii) increased costs; or (iv) punitive or exemplary damages, er or not the consequential loss or damage or special e was foreseeable; or (b) ect of contractual damages, damages which would fall the second limb of the rule in Hadley v Baxendale [1854] 9 41; or (c) brough pility of the person to any other person, or any Claim It against the person by any other person, and the costs penses connected with the Claim.
+Information Provider in relati informa tion to Confidential Information, means the party providing the nation.
+Information Recipient relation to Confidential Information, means the recipient of the formation.